Azher001/BiLSTM-VHP-BiLSTM-based-Network-for-Viral-Host-Prediction/README.md

 # BiLSTM-VHP

-The three folder contains the code for each of the viruses.
-Orthohantavirus folder has the codes related to orthohantavirus.
-Rabies Lyssavirus folder has codes related to rabies lyssavirus and Rotavirus A folder has codes related to rotavirus A.
+The three folder contains the code for each of the viruses. 'orthohantavirus' folder has the codes related to orthohantavirus. 'rabies lyssavirus' folder has codes related to rabies lyssavirus and 'rota virus a' folder has codes related to rotavirus A.